aurabx/runbeam-docs/harmony/components/middleware/dicomweb-bridge.md

 ---
-sidebar_label: DICOMweb Bridge
+sidebar_label: DICOMweb to DICOM
 ---

-# DICOMweb Bridge
+# DICOMweb to DICOM

 Bridges DICOMweb HTTP requests (QIDO-RS/WADO-RS) to DICOM operations and converts responses back to DICOMweb format.